Meet the Governing Body

 |Guyanese born Joye Manyan has been a governor for nine years and a Haringey resident for 40 + years.
 She enjoys serving her diverse community; being a grandparent to former St Mary’s pupils; a successful retired Headteacher; a Highgate court magistrate and a local church warden at Holy Trinity church.
 Her primary committee role as a governor involves assessing the impact of teaching in our ever-changing world.
 Her interests include raising money for charities such as Dementia UK and Action for Kids (Haringey).|

 Jacqui Miller is a teacher at a primary school in Tottenham and is chair of the Student and Community Committee.
 Jacqui has degrees in French from Leicester University and Theology from Sidney Sussex College, Cambridge.
 She is a Church of England priest and is licensed to St Peter's, Eaton Square, close to Victoria Station.
 Her husband, Luke, is the Archdeacon of London.
-They have three sons, one at university, one training for priesthood and one working in recruitment in the city.
+They have three sons.
+The youngest is a naval officer, the middle one is a priest, working in a parish in west London and the eldest works in recruitment in the City.

 |Jasmyn Ross is an elected parent governor.
 Jasmyn lives in the borough and has two children at the school.
 She has a strong interest in supporting the welfare of children and young people and is keen to contribute to the well-being of GCA's students in any way she can.|